whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 The religion inspired by Jesus Christ kept spreading, and by the 300s CE, multiple sects existed.
 Finally, in 380 CE, something strange happened.
 The same Roman government that had killed Jesus Christ imposed Christianity as a religion on the Roman Empire, requiring people to worship Jesus Christ as their spiritual leader.
 Why?[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

-Instead of allowing this revolutionary Christianity to spread and inspire more people to become revolutionaries like Christ, the Roman emperor embraced it, but he embraced a specific version of Christianity _that trained people for obedience._ The Roman state trained Christian followers to think of themselves as lambs, to think of Jesus as obedient, and to think obedience is good.
+Instead of allowing revolutionary forms of Christianity to spread and inspire more people to become revolutionaries like Christ, the Roman emperor embraced it, but he embraced a specific version of Christianity _that trained people for obedience._ The Roman state trained Christian followers to think of themselves as lambs, to think of Jesus as obedient, and to think obedience is good.

 When Roman emperor Theodosius imposed _his_ version of Christianity on the Roman Empire, he said those who did not accept it were "demented and insane" and those who would not obey the new religion "shall be smitten first by divine vengeance and secondly by the retribution of our own initiative."
 Anyone who disagreed with the official Roman version of Christianity was threatened with severe punishment.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]